Flexible by Design: The Power of Hardware Agnosticism

 Where Off-the-Shelf Vendors Fall Short

 Off-the-shelf systems are great, for standardized use cases.
-But in R&D or specialized applications, “standard” rarely applies.
+But in R&D or specialized applications, “standard” rarely applies in virtualized environments or high GPU output computing.
 That’s where rigid vendor models hit a wall.

 Here’s where off-the-shelf options often fall short: